 Researchers from Tipping Points have for the first time tracked how words in British and American English books published in the 20th century correspond with historical and cultural trends.
 They categorised the words according to moods such as sadness, disgust, joy, fear and surprise.

 English language is well-known for its ‘mood words’.
 Anyone who reads poetry or other forms of literature will know quite well what I’m getting at.
-Try reading literary heavyweights such as Sylvia Plath, Virgina Wolf or Charles Dickens or Henry David Thoreau, not to mention playwrights such as Shakespeare, without encountering emotional expression.
+Try reading literary heavyweights such as Sylvia Plath, Virgina Woolf or Charles Dickens or Henry David Thoreau, not to mention playwrights such as Shakespeare, without encountering emotional expression.

 Emotion can capture a time, place, event or person like no other.
 Try this excerpt from William Blake’s poem ‘Broken Love’: